-Also, in 2020 and 2021, we experienced, in part due to severe weather impacts, supply shortages in chemicals, which restricted foam supply.
+In 2020 and 2021, we experienced (due to severe weather impacts) supply shortages in chemicals which restricted foam supply.
 The restriction of foam supply constrained overall mattress production in the bedding industry and reduced our production levels.
 The cost of chemicals and foam also increased due to the shortages.
-However, supply availability improved in late fourth quarter 2021.
-Nevertheless, if we are unable to secure an adequate supply of chemicals and foam, or the cost of these raw materials materially increases, it could have a negative impact on our business, results of operations, and financial condition.
+However, supply availability improved in late fourth quarter of 2021.
+If we are unable to secure an adequate supply of chemicals and foam, or the cost of these raw materials materially increases, it could have a negative impact on our business, results of operations, and financial condition.
+Also, severe weather impacts could have a negative effect on our customers' payments which could result in increased bad debt expense.

-We have also experienced increased property insurance premiums, in part, due to enhanced weather-related risks, but this increase in premiums has not had a material impact on our results of operations or financial condition.
+We have experienced increased property insurance premiums, in part, due to enhanced weather-related risks, but this increase in premiums has not had a material impact on our results of operations or financial condition.
 However, a more severe impact is possible.